vessel-kit/vessel-kit/docs/anchoring.md

 Possible anchoring request statuses:
-- NOT_REQUESTED: unknown request.
+- `NOT_REQUESTED`: unknown request.
-- PENDING: request was accepted, waiting for processing/anchoring.
+- `PENDING`: request was accepted, waiting for processing/anchoring.
-- PROCESSING: currently processing request.
+- `PROCESSING`: currently processing request.
-- ANCHORED: request data has successfully anchored (put on blockchain).
+- `ANCHORED`: request data has successfully anchored (put on blockchain).
-- FAILED: failed to put state to blockchain
+- `FAILED`: failed to put state to blockchain
-- OUTDATED: request was superseded by more recent for the same vessel document in anchoring time interval.
+- `OUTDATED`: request was superseded by more recent for the same vessel document in anchoring time interval.
 The more recent one become `ANCHORED`.